ionut94/electionRo25/README.md

 - Detailed tabular data for both attendance and results
 - Manual data refresh with a dedicated refresh button
 - Auto-refreshing data (every 5 minutes)
+- Live data updates from the official election source with multiple fallback methods
+- Urban/Rural distribution estimation when data is missing
+- Robust handling of anti-bot protection on the official data source
+- Automated scheduled updates via cron job
 - Responsive design works on desktop and mobile devices

 ## Getting Started